anthony-vo/PartFinderProject/README.md

 );
 ```

+- Indexes scan instead of whole table scan was implemented to speed up the process.
 - Test-data excel file was converted to csv file prior importing to the database via phpmyadmin file import.

 ### config.php:

 - This is the central place where secure database connection was setup.
-- For security purposes, database credentials were kept out of the version control by using vlucas/phpdotenv. .env file was placed in gitignore to keep out of the version control.
+- For security purposes, database credentials were kept out by using vlucas/phpdotenv. .env file was placed in gitignore to keep out of the version control.
 - PDO was opted instead of mysqli\_\* API for the following reasons:
   - PDO provides prepared statements with boundaries param => guards against SQL injection.
   - PDO supposts many database engines => enhances scalability and compatibility.